1994 FIFA World Cup qualification (CONCACAF–OFC play-off): Summary

 Mark Schwarzer (pictured here in 2010) made his international debut in the first leg.

 The first leg of the play-off was played at Commonwealth Stadium in Edmonton on 31 July 1993 before a crowd of 27,775.
 Canada had the first shot of the game in the 5th minute with a Bunbury volley hitting the crossbar.
 Ten minutes later, the Australians lost goalkeeper Robert Zabica to a red card after colliding into Canadian midfielder Dale Mitchell.
 Mark Schwarzer, who was called up after first choice goalkeeper Mark Bosnich declined to leave Aston Villa, debuted for Australia as a substitute for Milan Blagojevic.
 Eddie Thomson later quoting after the press-conference stating, "I would like to study the video before making my mind up on the foul, but what I am positive about is that it doesn't take two minutes to send a goalkeeper off in a situation like that."

 This red card also forced Robbie Slater to play right fullback.
 With a minute left in the first half, the Australians opened the scoring with an own goal from Canadian defender Nick Dasovic.
-A cross from Frank Yallop glanced off Dasovic's head into the net with barely any Australians around.
+A cross from Ned Zelic glanced off Dasovic's head into the net with barely any Australians around.
 The second half saw the Canadians levelling the game in the 51st minute with Mark Watson scoring a goal as he took advantage of the one man advantage.
 Seven minutes later, Canada took the lead after Domenic Mobilio scored a goal in what he later described as "a huge scramble.
 We had three or four shots in a row."
 The Socceroos dug in to avoid conceding a third goal as they battled in the last 30 minutes to keep the difference to only one goal.